elucian/bee/syntax/structure.md

 **Single line**

-For single line comments we use one or two symbols:
+For single line comments we use one or two stars like: "\*\*";

-{ "#", "**" }

-* `** ` is used as title comment
-* `**` is used as end of line comment
+* This comment can be extended to multiple stars to create a separator,
+* You can use single line comment at beginning of new line,
+* You can use two spaces to indent the comment and align with the code.

 **End of line**

-After code line, before (EOL) you can use optional comments: "**",
+Before new line of code: (EOL) you can use comments starting with bang: "!"

+* notice one line may be or not a full statement. the end of statement is not (EOL)
-* you can use "**" in the middle of an expression, before the ";",
+* you can use "!" in the middle of an expression, before the end of statement ";",
 * you can have multiple statements separated by ";" in a line but only one comment;

 **Notes:**
-Bee syntax is Wiki friendly: you can open .md files using Bee highlighter in Notepad++
+Bee syntax is Wiki friendly: you can open *.md files using Bee highlighter for Notepad++

 **Limitations:**
-1. You can not use single "#" for titles.
-You must use two: "##".
-Single is prefix.
+1. You can not use single "#" for titles: it is a prefix.
+However you can use two: "##",
 2. You can not use contractions.
-This is silly but if you do you mess-up the highlighter
+This is silly but if you do you mess-up the highlighter,
-3. You should use new line after exclamation mark.
-Else the next phrase is gray.
+3. You should not use exclamation mark in text.
+Else the next phrase will show gray,
 4. Symbol "\`" has special meaning in Bee.
-Sometimes it must be escaped using "\\".
+Sometimes it must be escaped using "\\`".

 **Example:**